 How to make one pan salmon and broccoli

-For this recipe you’ll need a small saucepan, wooden spoon and a large baking tray.
+For this recipe you’ll need a small saucepan, wooden spoon and a large baking tray or sheet pan.

 Start by making the glaze.
 Add all of the ingredients except for the water and cornflour to a small saucepan and mix together.